Do Memory Foam Mattresses Need Box Springs?

 Using the right foundation can improve the longevity and comfort of your new memory foam mattress.

-But memory foam mattresses are completely different.
+Memory foam mattresses are completely different.
 Rather than being made from hundreds to thousands of steel coils, memory foam mattresses are made entirely from foam.
-Because the materials are different, so is the ideal base that you should use for a memory foam mattress.
+Because the materials are different, so is the ideal base that you should use for the mattress.

-Do Memory Foam Mattresses Require a Box Spring?
+Does A Memory Foam Mattress Need a Box Spring?

 The short answer to the question, “do memory foam mattresses need box springs?” is no, they do not.
 However, the type of foundation that you use for your memory foam mattress is just as important as it is for the traditional mattresses that require box springs for support.